 Employee Assistance Programs: A 50 year perspective

 NCETA has won a competitive international grant to conduct a historical review of the development and evolution of Employee Assistance Programs (EAPs) around the world from the 1960s through to the present time.
-This project is funded by the USA Employee Assistance Research Foundation.

 This research is being undertaken in partnership with a USA-based research team.
 The team involved in this project include: